LambdaLabsML/distributed-training-guide/06-diagnosing-errors/README.md

 Use [py-spy](https://github.com/benfred/py-spy) to get a dump of stacktraces from all python threads in a running python program.
 Here's how you get a dump from each worker:

 ```
-py-spy dump --locals --pid <PID of the torchrun process>
+sudo env "PATH=$PATH" py-spy dump --locals --pid <PID of the torchrun process>
 ```

-Note that you have to run this on each node & for each worker you want a dump on.
+Another useful command is `py-spy top --pid <>`, which allows you to watch what is going on in a python process.

 ## Recording errors